esphome/esphome-docs/guides/faq.rst

 --------------------------------------

 ESPHome depends on the operating system the tool is running on to recognize the ESP.
-This can sometimes fail (driver missing, inside docker container, ...).
+This can sometimes fail.
+Common causes are that you're on a Mac and did not install `the driver <https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers>`__ or you are trying to upload from a Docker container and did not mount the ESP device into your container using `--device=/dev/ttyUSB0`.

 Starting with ESPHome 1.9.0, the ESPHome suite provides `esphome-flasher <https://github.com/esphome/esphome-flasher>`__, a tool to flash ESPs over USB.